openMetaAnalysis/Sepsis-treatment-with-corticosteroids/README.md

 The benefit among vasopressor-dependent patients does not depend on their adrenal status or co-administration of fludrocortisone (see [additional forest plots](files/forest-plots))

 Exploration of heterogeneity of results is limited by inconsistent reporting of co-treatments such as volumes of fluids and duration of pressors prior to receiving steroids.
+It is not clear that patients in recent trials received 30 ml/kg fluids prior to receiving pressors and steroids.

 Meta-regression dooes not find modulators (year of publication, study size, event rate in the control groups) on the effect of the intervention.
 * [Reconciliation of conclusions with prior meta-analyses](files/reconciliation-tables/Reconciliation%20of%20conclusions.pdf)